ssanthosh2k3/task-manager/README.md

     app: java-task
 ```

+# Java To-Do Application

 The Java To-Do application is successfully deployed in a Kubernetes cluster, providing high availability and robust performance.
 Below is an overview of the application interface:

 ![Application Homepage](https://github.com/ssanthosh2k3/task-manager/blob/main/assets/homepage.png)

+## Features

+- **User-friendly interface** for managing tasks.
+- **High availability** using Kubernetes for load balancing and scaling.
+- **Real-time updates** with seamless deployment processes.

+## Deployment

+### Kubernetes Environment

+The application is hosted in a Kubernetes environment, ensuring resilience and scalability.

+### Jenkins Integration

+The CI/CD pipeline is configured with Jenkins, automating the build and deployment process.

 ## Additional Notes

 - In the Jenkins pipeline, add the `kubectl rollout restart` command to reflect any changes in the deployment.
 - Set the deployment file `imagePullPolicy` to `Always` to ensure that the latest image is always pulled.
 - Use the `latest` tag for your Docker image to see the newest version of the application.

+## Tools Used

+- **Kubernetes (K8s)**: For container orchestration.
+- **Jenkins**: For continuous integration and deployment.
+- **Docker**: For containerizing the application.
+- **Trivy**: For scanning Docker images for vulnerabilities.

+## Learning Outcomes

+Through this project, you will learn:

+- Principles of Continuous Integration and Continuous Deployment (CI/CD).
+- How to manage Kubernetes deployments and services.
+- Automation using Jenkins.
+- Writing Dockerfiles and managing Docker images.

 ## Tools Used